 When we tell customers to replace

-Our techs are trained to be honest about this.
+The techs in our network are trained to be honest about this.
 If the math says replace, we tell you.
 We’d rather lose a repair today than have you feel ripped off when the next component fails six months later.

-We also keep ourselves out of the selling-new-appliances business on purpose — we only install new units we haven’t sold.
+We also keep ourselves out of the selling-new-appliances business on purpose.
 That removes the incentive to push replacement when repair is right.

 Get an honest diagnostic